From 21/08/2020 to 22/08/2020

 This exciting and rewarding challenge will have you trekking over the famous Yorkshire Three Peaks within a period of just 12 hours.

-These peaks form part of the Pennine range, and encircle the head of the valley of the River Ribble in the Yorkshire Dales National Park.
+The three peaks are part of the Pennine range, and encircle the head of the valley of the River Ribble in the Yorkshire Dales National Park.
 The route is extremely scenic and provides spectacular views over the Yorkshire countryside.

 I want to take part